Rambishnu9593/Chatbot-using-Python/README.md

 3.Copy your free API Key

-# Paste your API Key in the script:
+# 3.Paste your API Key in the script:

 Replace this line:

 api_key="sk-or-v1-xxxxxxxxxxxxxxxxxxxxxxxxxx"

-# Run the app:
+# 4.Run the app:
 streamlit run chatbot.py

-# Open the browser:
+# 5.Open the browser:
 Visit http://localhost:8501 and start chatting! 💬🤖